Reviews with sloctl

 Status transitions in a nutshellโ

-An SLO's review status can change in two ways: manually or automatically based on the review schedule.
+An SLO's review status can change either manually or automatically, based on the following:

 - Manual status transitions